Business Owners - Building Your Personal Wealth

 Preparing your business for sale

-Systematise every procedure your business does, refer to Michael Geuber, The E-Myth Revisited.
+Systematise every procedure your business does, a good read is the book by Michael Geuber, The E-Myth Revisited.

 Put a plan in place to make sure your business is not solely reliant on you as the business owner, since this will have a negative impact on any sale.
 You may need to consider business succession planning, staff recruitment and training and product or business development.